AdobeDocs/core-services.it-IT/help/interface/experience-cloud-assets/creative-cloud.md

 When creating activities in [!DNL Adobe Target], you can use a shared image asset when swapping images in the [!UICONTROL Offers Library].

-Consultate Libreria [](https://docs.adobe.com/help/en/target/using/experiences/offers/manage-content.html) offerte nell' [!DNL Target] Aiuto.
+Consultate Libreria [](https://docs.adobe.com/help/en/target/using/experiences/offers/manage-content.html) offerte nell&#39; [!DNL Target] Aiuto.